lsbFlying/resy/README-EN.md

 /**
  * No extra rendering to avoid re render does not mean - "the parent component renders the child component and still does not render".
  * Re render refers to:
- * If a and B are at the same level, the data of components at the same level a or sub level a is rendered, it will not lead to the rendering of B components.
+ * If a and B are at the same level, the data of components at the same level a or sub level a is rendered,
+ * it will not lead to the rendering of B components.
  * If the parent component renders the child component, it must render without SCU or useMemo.
-After all, it only avoids re render.
- * Not like solid-js, where the "real react" changes and "updates".
- */
-function App() {
+After all */ function App() {
   const { countAddFun } = useResy(store);